adlnet/xAPI-Spec/xAPI.md

 For example, a particular Verb IRI such as http://example.org/firearms#fire might denote the action of firing a gun, or the Verb IRI http://example.com/فعل/خواندن might denote the action of reading a book.

-###### Requirements for Activity Providers

-* Activity Providers SHOULD use a corresponding existing Verb whenever possible.
-* Activity Providers MAY create and use a Verb if no suitable Verb exists.

 <a name="object"/>